iankronquist/zeta/README.md

 exports.foo = foo;
 ```

-Everything is still in flux, so comments are welcome.
+Everything is still in flux.
+Your comments on the syntax and above
+example are welcome.

 ## Zeta VM